 3. Indulge in your favorite activities and hobbies

-One of the best ways to deal with relationship anxiety is to indulge in your favorite things.
+One of the best ways to deal with relationship anxiety is to indulge in the things or activities that bring you joy.
 Someone with anxiety in a relationship usually gets so involved and caught up with their thoughts and worries that the other aspects of life get ignored.
 Ensure that doesn’t happen.

 Engage in activities and hobbies that make you feel good.
-Connect with friends and other important relationships.
-It’ll help you manage your anxiety.
+Connect with friends and other important relationships in your life.
+It’ll help you manage your relationship anxiety.
 Neelam recommends, “Sit with your pet.
 Listen to music, watch a movie or read.
 Visit your favorite café or restaurant.
 Go for a walk.
 Spend time around nature.

 “Plan an activity that you can do alone or with your loved ones.
 Touch something comforting like your favorite t-shirt or blanket and think about how it feels under your fingers.
 Make a list of the positive things that bring you happiness and joy.
 Visualize them.”